Dhrutube/DS3-LocalLens/README.md

 * **Storage:** Flattened CSV files managed via GitHub for version-controlled, BI-ready exports.
 (add more)

+---

-## Sentiment Analyis (TF-IDF)
+## Sentiment Analysis (TF-IDF)

-1. Review Segmentation
+### 1. Review Segmentation

-      * Reviews were grouped based on:
+Reviews were grouped based on:

-         * Area type: Urban, Suburban, Rural
+- Area type: Urban, Suburban, Rural
-         * Business type: Restaurant vs. Non-Restaurant
+- Business type: Restaurant vs. Non-Restaurant
-         * Sentiment group: Positive reviews vs. Negative reviews (based on star ratings)
+- Sentiment group: Positive reviews vs. Negative reviews (based on star ratings)

-      * This segmentation allowed us to compare how customer priorities differ across geographic and business contexts.
+This segmentation allowed us to compare how customer priorities differ across geographic and business contexts.

-2. Text Processing
+### 2. Text Processing

-      * Extracted bigrams (two-word phrases) to capture more meaningful expressions such as “fast service” or “friendly staff”
+- Extracted bigrams (two-word phrases) to capture more meaningful expressions such as “fast service” or “friendly staff”
-      * We used TF-IDF (Term Frequency–Inverse Document Frequency) to identify phrases that were important within each review group.
+- We used TF-IDF (Term Frequency–Inverse Document Frequency) to identify phrases that were important within each review group.

-3. Extracting Key Themes
+### 3. Extracting Key Themes

-      * For each segment (e.g., Urban Restaurants – Positive Reviews), we computed the top 20 bigrams with the highest TF-IDF scores.
+For each segment (e.g., Urban Restaurants – Positive Reviews), we computed the top 20 bigrams with the highest TF-IDF scores.

 These phrases represent themes that frequently appear in that segment's reviews while remaining distinctive compared to other reviews.

-         * Examples of extracted phrases include: fast service, friendly staff, slow service
+Examples of extracted phrases include:

+- fast service
+- friendly staff
+- slow service
-         * These phrases were then compiled into a dataset used for visualization in Tableau.
+These phrases were then compiled into a dataset used for visualization in Tableau.

 ---

 # Tableau Dashboard
 The final Tableau dashboard provides multiple analytical perspectives on the dataset.

 ---

-# The Customer Lens
+## The Customer Lens

-## Overview
+### Overview
 The **Customer Lens** focuses on understanding customer behavior and satisfaction across different businesses and locations.
 This view allows users to explore how customers interact with businesses based on reviews, ratings, and geographic distribution.

 ---

-## Map Visualization
+### Map Visualization
 The map displays businesses geographically using latitude and longitude coordinates.

 Each point represents a business.